 I must admit that when I first saw them, I wasn’t too keen on Swedish potato dumplings, called kroppkakor.
 Most were giant balls of potato, boiled.
 Meh.

-And then I saw that they are sometimes fried in butter or vegetable oil instead.
+And then I saw that kroppkakor are sometimes fried in butter or vegetable oil instead.
 Much better.

 Typically these dumplings are filled with meat.
 Any meat will do, but to get super Nordic I used ptarmigan, a small, dark-meat grouse that lives in the colder places on this earth.
 More traditional, although I am betting that someone in Scandinavia makes kroppkakor with grouse, would be beef, pork or chicken.
 Generally you want lean, diced or shredded meat.

-I say lean because you mix it with chopped bacon.
+I say lean because you mix whatever meat you are using with chopped bacon.
 Many times Swedish potato dumplings are filled only with bacon.
 That’s fine, too.

-As for the dough, it is, more or less, like an Italian gnocchi dough, only adding eggs as an extra binder: Flour, mashed potatoes, eggs, salt and pepper.
-Unlike Italian gnocchi, you want this dough to be a bit sturdier, so you add more flour.
+As for the dough, it is, more or less, like an Italian gnocchi dough, only you add eggs as an extra binder: Flour, mashed potatoes, eggs, salt and pepper.
+Unlike Italian gnocchi, you want this dough to be a bit sturdier so they don’t fall apart, so you add more flour.
 This lets you roll out the dough and cut it into shapes.
 It’ll still be soft and sticky, but a lot easier to work with than true gnocchi dough.

 Once made, you can drop your dumplings into simmering water, but frying them in butter is so much better.
 After all, everything in the dumpling is cooked beforehand, so you don’t need to cook the hell out of them, just set the eggs.
 And, well, butter.